DiegoCao/Parallel_AMR/README.md

 Several aspects of the AMR algorithm can benefit from parallelism.

-- **Interpolation and Stencil Operations:** Both interpolation from the coarse grid to refinement patches and stencil operations involve computationally intensive operations that can be parallelized efficiently.
+- **Interpolation and Stencil Operations** Both interpolation from the coarse grid to refinement patches and stencil operations involve computationally intensive operations that might be parallelized efficiently.
 These operations are typically performed independently on different grid points or patches, making them suitable for parallel execution.
-- **Load Balancing:** Parallelism allows the workload to be distributed evenly across multiple processing units, ensuring efficient utilization of computational resources.
+- **Load Balancing** One of our major focus is to allow the workload to be distributed evenly across multiple processing units, ensuring efficient utilization of computational resources.
 Load balancing becomes essential, especially in AMR algorithms where the workload varies dynamically as refinement patches are added or removed.
-- **Scalability:** Parallelizing the AMR algorithm enables scaling to larger problem sizes and utilizing multi-core processors effectively.
+- **Scalability** Parallelizing the AMR algorithm enables scaling to larger problem sizes and utilizing multi-core processors effectively.
 By distributing the workload across multiple cores, the computational time can be significantly reduced, leading to faster simulations and increased productivity.

 ## Challenges
 Workload Characteristics: Stencil computations have a high degree of spatial locality but may face challenges in terms of load imbalance due to the adaptive nature of AMR.
 Dependencies between grid points also introduce synchronization overhead in parallel environments.